ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

    pair: improvements; LDAP
    pair: improvements; basic auth

-Enhancements were made to the authentication backend that syncs LDAP configuration with the organizations and teams in the Ascender.
+Enhancements were made to the authentication backend that syncs LDAP configuration with the organizations and teams in the climber.
 Logging in with large mappings between LDAP groups and organizations and teams is now up to 10 times faster than in previous versions.

 Capacity Planning